 - The key takeaways for creating remote employee happiness

 Are Remote Workers Happy?

-These findings coincide with the larger scale survey done by Tracking Happiness which focuses specifically on the strong correlation between life happiness and work happiness and the 20% increase in life happiness that occurs in workers who are fully remote.
+These findings coincide with the larger scale survey done by Tracking Happiness.
+This survey focused on the strong correlation between life happiness and work happiness as well as the 20% increase in life happiness that occurs in workers who are fully remote.